apiel/radka/README.md

 RADKA.js is using [turbolinks](https://github.com/turbolinks/turbolinks) to preload pages.
 Turbolinks makes navigating your web application faster.
 Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.

-Turbolinks is activated by default but can be deactivated: `npx radka --turbolinks=false`.

 Using this feature can have some unexpected side effect, see [here](https://www.npmjs.com/package/turbolinks#building-your-turbolinks-application)

 > Turbolinks is fast because it doesn’t reload the page when you follow a link.
 Instead, your application becomes a persistent, long-running process in the browser.
 This requires you to rethink the way you structure your JavaScript.